balancer/balancer-v2-monorepo/pkg/deployments/tasks/20230123-l2-gauge-checkpointer-v2/readme.md

 # 2023-01-23 - L2 Gauge Checkpointer V2

 Deployment of the `L2GaugeCheckpointer` contract.
 It automates the process of performing checkpoints to stakeless root gauges.
+This version:
-This version is compatible with the `AuthorizerAdaptorEntrypoint`.
+- Is compatible with the `AuthorizerAdaptorEntrypoint`
+- Allows checkpointing gauges from a single network
+- Includes minor fixes to consider Arbitrum gauges created in different factories

 ## Useful Files